ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

     The **OUTPUT** pane will now display the log stream for the deployed function - this will timeout after 2 hours.
 There will be some status information displayed, however there will not be any diagnostic information from the function itself until it is launched.
 That will be covered in the next exercise.

-    The streaming can be stopped or started at any time by rght-clicking the Azure function in Visual Studio Code and select **Start Streaming Logs** or **Stop Streaming Logs**:
+    The streaming can be stopped or started at any time by right-clicking the Azure function in Visual Studio Code and select **Start Streaming Logs** or **Stop Streaming Logs**:

     ![Visual Studio Code Azure Function start streaming logs](media/LAB_AK_19-start-function-streaming.png)